The 10 Best Things To Do In London In December

 Online, or on paper, make sure the map includes a map of the Underground Tube.
 The Tube underground system is very thorough and can literally get you anywhere you want to go.

-It’s very convenient to take ride shares, the Tube, taxi, or buses in London.
+It’s also very convenient to take ride shares, the Tube, taxi, or buses in London.

 Buy a Visitor Oyster Card because it covers all modes of public transportation with one electronic card.
 It’s activated when you start using it but doesn’t expire.
 It’s good for getting around all over London and even to Heathrow airport.